Making Stencils with Cricut

 Another benefit of using stencil vinyl is that you do not have to use images that are all interconnected.
 Because you are lifting the design with transfer tape, you can use any type of font or image design with stencil vinyl.

 Making Reusable Stencils with Cricut (Mylar or Acetate)

-The biggest con about reusable stencils is that because you are not using transfer tape, like with stencil vinyl, your design has to be interconnected.
-Meaning, with letters especially, you can’t use just any font – you have to use a stencil font, so you do not lose the center of your letters.
+The biggest con about reusable stencils is that your design has to be interconnected because you are not using transfer tape, like with stencil vinyl.
+Meaning, that with letters especially, you can’t use just any font – you have to use a stencil font so you do not lose the center of your letters.
 The same would go for any image you cut that would lift away once the acetate or mylar was removed from the mat.